|Class of Instrument||All Classes (FX, Indicies and Commodities)|

 If clients have any particular requirements as to how we act when dealing with them, then they must let us know and we will do our best to accommodate them.
 However, clients should be aware that where they give us specific instructions that are incompatible with our normal order execution policies and procedures, their specific instructions will take precedence.

-This may result in a different outcome that would have been achieved had our normal policies and procedures been followed and, for Retail Clients and Professional Clients, we will not be required to deliver the best execution in respect of the aspects of a client order which are covered by their specific instructions.
+This may result in a different outcome that would have been achieved had our normal policies and procedures been followed and we will not be required to deliver best execution in respect of the aspects of a client order which are covered by their specific instructions.

 Our Duty of Best Execution

-When executing orders for all the instruments we offer, we will take all sufficient steps to achieve the best possible outcome taking into account our Execution Policy and any specific instructions received from our clients.
+When executing orders for Currency and Bullion or other OTC financial derivative products, we will take all reasonable steps to achieve the best possible outcome taking into account our Execution Policy and specific instructions received from our clients.

 Our policy cannot provide a guarantee, however, that the price at which we permit our customers to execute an order will always be better than one which is or might have been available elsewhere.